Classical Non-Relativistic Fractons: Acknowledgements

 \section{Acknowledgements}

-We acknowledge useful discussions with Siddharth Parameswaran, Michele Fava, Sounak Biswas, Takato Yoshimura, Yuchi He, Dan Arovas, Zohar Nussinov and Ylias Sadki.
+We acknowledge useful discussions with Siddharth Parameswaran, Michele Fava, Sounak Biswas, Takato Yoshimura, Yuchi He, Dan Arovas, Zohar Nussinov, Yizhi You and Ylias Sadki.
 We are especially grateful to Fabian Essler for collaboration during the initial stages of this work.
+We also thank the anonymous referee for useful comments on improving the manuscript.
 The work of A.P. was supported by the European Research Council under the European Union Horizon 2020 Research and Innovation Programme, Grant Agreement No. 804213-TMCS and the Engineering and Physical Sciences Research Council, Grant number EP/S020527/1.
 The work of A.G. was supported by the Engineering and Physical Sciences Research Council, Grant EP/R020205/1.
 The work of S.L.S. was supported by a Leverhulme Trust International Professorship, Grant Number LIP-202-014.
 For the purpose of Open Access, the author has applied a CC BY public copyright license to any Author Accepted Manuscript version arising from this submission.

+\emph{Note added:} We became aware of Ref.\cite{Villari2023fracton} which was posted at the same time as our work.
+This work also considers non-relativistic point-particle fracton systems and studies their linear response theory.
+Our works are mutually complementary, and therefore there is no overlap, to the best of our knowledge.
+However, one difference between our formulations is that their Hamiltonian does not include the locality term $K(x)$.
+It would be interesting to see the effects of its inclusion in their study.